aosabook/500lines/functionalDB/chapter.md

 Note here that we used the term _value_, meaning that only the caller to this function is exposed to the updated state; all other users of the database are unaware of this change (as a database is a value, and therefore cannot change).
 In order to have a system where users can be exposed to state changes performed by others, users do not interact directly with the database, but rather refer to it using another level of indirection.
 This additional level is implemented using Clojure's `Atom`, a reference type.
 Here we leverage the main three key features of an `Atom`, which are:

-1. It references a value
+1. It references a value.
 2. It is possible to update the referencing of the `Atom` to another value by executing a transaction (using Clojure's Software Transaction Memory capabilities).
 The transaction accepts an `Atom` and a function.
 That function operates on the value of the `Atom` and returns a new value.
 After the execution of the transaction, the `Atom` references the value that was returned from the function.
 3. Getting to the value that is referenced by the `Atom` is done by dereferencing it, which returns the state of that `Atom` at that time.